nichui/2020-fall-cs160-teamspiritworld/README.md

 Set up Connection Security and connect to MongoDB Compass with the connection string.
 To deploy a new cluster, check out this external link to the MongoDB Cloud documentation: https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/#procedure.

+This includes all the set up for development environment, backend, and testing.

 ### NPM RUN DEV SERVER OUTPUT EXAMPLE
 ```